syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Appearance-of-a-Single-Header-Cell.md

 # Appearance of a Single Header Cell DataBoundGrid

-To make changes to individual cells (header cells or otherwise), you must implement PrepareViewStyleInfo event.
+This page explains How to Change the Appearance of a Single Header Cell and more details.

 ## How to Change the Appearance of a Single Header Cell

-This page explains about How to Change the Appearance of a Single Header Cell and more details.
+To make changes to individual cells (header cells or otherwise), you must implement PrepareViewStyleInfo event.

 {% tabs %}
 {% highlight c# %}